- Pros: Fairly simple package. Potentially tailored fees. Good quality terminals.

 Transaction fees depend on turnover.
 Merchants processing up to £50,000 annually (about £5.2k monthly) get two fixed rates with a fixed authorisation fee: 1.39% + 5p for consumer Visa and Mastercard cards issued in the UK or Europe, and 1.99% + 5p for all other Mastercard and Visa card transactions.
 American Express cards have their own fees quoted during onboarding.

-For businesses with a card turnover in excess of £50,000 per year, transaction fees are tailored around your type of business and card turnover and depend on the type of cards accepted.
-Domestic Visa and Mastercard are typically cheapest whereas Amex payments have a higher fee per transaction.
+For businesses with an annual card turnover in excess of £50,000, transaction fees are tailored around the type of business, turnover size and cards accepted.
+Domestic Visa and Mastercard are typically cheapest whereas Amex costs more.

 "Most businesses selling for less than £50k annually would pay less with SumUp or Square's fixed card rates and lack of monthly fee.
 So it's only really beneficial for £50k+ businesses to look into a contract with Tyl by NatWest."

-Other charges will most likely apply for chargebacks, early termination of a contract (if applicable) and more, but refunds are free to process.
+Other charges will most likely apply for chargebacks, early termination of a contract (if applicable) and more, but refunds should be free to process.

-PCI-DSS compliance (international card payments standard) will have to be set up at the beginning of the online payments package, so costs will most likely apply to that.
-It is unclear whether the card machines incur extra fees for PCI compliance.
+PCI-DSS compliance (international card payments standard) has to be set up at the beginning of the online payments package, so costs will most likely apply to that.
+It's unclear whether the card machines incur extra fees for PCI compliance.

 Online payments